My Path to College Policies and Procedures

 - Alleged Student Perpetrators: The Judicial Affairs Officer (within the Office of the Dean of Students) will administer the investigation/disciplinary process for reports involving alleged student perpetrators, which will be in accordance with the procedures set forth in the Student Code of Conduct, the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence and Stalking and the Policy Against Title IX Sexual Harassment.

-- Alleged Employee or Third Party Perpetrators: The Title IX Coordinator will administer the investigation/ disciplinary process for reports involving alleged employee or third party perpetrators which will be in accordance with the procedures set forth in the Anti-Discrimination and Harassment Complaint Policy, the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence and Stalking, the Policy Against Title IX Sexual Harassment, the Employee Handbook, and/or the relevant Collective Bargaining Agreement, as applicable.
+- Alleged Employee or Third Party Perpetrators: The Director of Diversity, Equity and Inclusion and Title IX Coordinator will administer the investigation/ disciplinary process for reports involving alleged employee or third party perpetrators which will be in accordance with the procedures set forth in the Anti-Discrimination and Harassment Complaint Policy, the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence and Stalking, the Policy Against Title IX Sexual Harassment, the Employee Handbook, and/or the relevant Collective Bargaining Agreement, as applicable.

 The College will protect the privacy of all parties involved in a report made under the Policy to the extent permitted by applicable law and subject to the College’s reporting obligations.
 Information regarding reports and the investigation or disciplinary process will be kept as confidential as possible, and shared only on a need to know basis.Interim Measures